 Build a simple search to find all the workers at a certain workplace.

-- Start your search by clicking the Advanced button to the right of the search box at the top of the page.
+- Start your search by clicking the Search builder button to the right of the search box at the top of the page.

 - A search builder panel will appear below the search box.

 - Initially, the panel will offer to search for people by Name, but you can easily change that to search by employer (or any other criteria).

 - To search by employer, select “Employer (in or below)” from the drop-down list on the left.
 That choice can be found under the Department Structure section of the drop-down list, but you can bring the choice up even quicker by typing “employer” into the Filter box (as shown below).